Applications

 - Instructions to follow in case of an allergy or serious reaction to food or any other trigger that may affect a child's health.

-After completing steps 1-9, a licensor will contact you to schedule a pre-license inspection.
+After completing all prior steps, a licensor from DLBC will contact you to schedule a pre-license inspection.
 This inspection will take place on-site at your facility.
 During this inspection, your licensor will assess for compliance with the rules and requirements that apply to your program.

-Your program must be in compliance with all rules and requirements during this inspection.
+Your program must be found in compliance with all rules and requirements during this inspection in order to complete the licensing process.

 You may be required to sign an affidavit of lawful presence in the United States.